linux-china/dotenvx-rs/README.md

 Dotenvx Rust SDK/CLI
 ======================

+dotenvx-rs is a Rust command-line toolchain to encrypt your .env files - limiting their attack vector while retaining their benefits, and a library to load encrypted .env files in your Rust applications.

 # dotenvx library

 Run `cargo add dotenvx-rs` to add the dotenvx library to your Rust project.